ubc-library-rc/intro-AGOL/content/story-map.md

 This will take you to a template with your web map already embedded.

-*3*{: .circle .circle-blue} Add a title and a subtitle.
+*3*{: .circle .circle-blue} Add a title and subtitle.
+You can copy and paste the text below to use.
+Title: Bring Your Pets
+Subtitle: Homeless Shelters in Vancouver That Accept Pets

 *4*{: .circle .circle-blue} You can click on the **Add image or video** to upload a file from your computer to be used as the backdrop for the title.
+You might want to add a picture of your own pet.
+Unfortunately, this section of the story map doesn't support using a URL link for media.

 Scrolling down, you'll see your interactive web map.
 The popups will work as you configured them.